 The Dow was outperforming the S&P and Nasdaq because Apple ranks just 11th in the cyclicals-heavy index, which is price-weighted compared with the market capitalization-weighted S&P 500, where Apple is one of the biggest weights.

-Defensive utilities was outperforming S&P sectors during the session, which Edward Jones’ Fehr saw another sign of the market’s risk-off mood on Thursday.
+Defensive utilities was the biggest gainer among the S&P sectors, which Edward Jones’ Fehr saw another sign of the market’s risk-off mood on Thursday.

-The Philadelphia semiconductor index fell while shares of Apple suppliers including Skyworks Solutions, Qualcomm and Qorvo were in the red all day.
+The Philadelphia semiconductor index was down 2% while shares of Apple suppliers including Skyworks Solutions, Qualcomm and Qorvo were all down more than 7%.

 Rick Meckler, partner at Cherry Lane Investments said the news from China refocused investors on the idea “that the relationship between the U.S. and China is a big risk to current equity prices, particularly in technology.”

-Also keeping the Dow afloat was a rise in McDonald’s shares after Wells Fargo upgraded the stock to “overweight”.
+Also keeping the Dow afloat was a 1% rise in McDonald’s after Wells Fargo upgraded the stock to “overweight”.

-Automation software firm UiPath rallied on an upbeat annual revenue forecast.
+Automation software firm UiPath added 10.5% on an upbeat annual revenue forecast.

-(Reporting by Sinéad Carew in New York, Shristi Achar A and Amruta Khandekar in Bengaluru; Additional reporting by Johann M Cherian; Editing by Vinay Dwivedi and David Gregorio)
+(Reporting by Shristi Achar A and Amruta Khandekar in Bengaluru; Additional reporting by Johann M Cherian; Editing by Vinay Dwivedi and David Gregorio)